Astarx1/cluster/README.md

 - Better network management/resilience
 	- Acknowledgement support
 	- Message answer support
+	- Make a better use of topic system provided by ZMQ Publish/Subscribe in order to filter out unintersting messages with better performances (reduce the need to parse messages on an application level)
 - Better non-concurrency between workers support ?
 Master should have the last word but nonetheless, it seems quite shaky
 	- Paxos-like algorithm for decision ? (seems overkill)
 - Mailbox shared between multiple thread to add more if needed (like during a data transfer)